dodokek/Mandelbrot-Fractal/README.md

 ## Overview

 The goal of this project is drawing the *Mandelbrot set* the most effecient way.
-To maximize performance we are going to use *AVX instructions*.
+To maximize performance we are going to use *AVX2 instructions*.

 Here is the example of what we want to get as a result of drawing.
  </br>